DavideZenobi/minesweeper-pvp-back/README.md

 > [!CAUTION]
 > **_Can't play anymore_**
+> <br>
+> This is a personal project with the goal of continuing to learn.
+It doesn't make sense to keep paying for servers, a domain, etc.
 >

 Minesweeper PvP is a website where you can play minesweeper alone or against other players.